New bill would require paper ballots to secure election results

 Using paper ballots will also save money, even when the costs of manpower to tally the votes is included, Wyden's office said.
 "We believe paper ballots would be significantly less expensive than purchasing new insecure voting machines," Wyden's office said in an email.

-In addition to Wyden, the bill was sponsored by Sen. Kirsten Gillibrand (New York), Sen. Ed Markey (Massachusetts), Sen. Jeff Merkley (Oregon), Sen. Patty Murray (Washington) and Sen. Elizabeth Warren (Massachusetts).
+In addition to Wyden, the bill was sponsored by Sen. Kirsten Gillibrand (New York), Sen. Ed Markey (Massachusetts), Sen. Jeff Merkley (Oregon), Sen. Patty Murray (Washington), Sen. Elizabeth Warren (Massachusetts), Sen. Brian Schatz (Hawaii), Sen. Cory Booker (New Jersey) and Sen. Richard Blumenthal (Connecticut).
 All are Democrats.

 Discuss: New bill would require paper ballots to secure election results